 (c) For the safety of all players, wait until there is a break in play to request the return of a ball from another court or to return a ball to another court.
 Do not cross on to or behind another court to retrieve a ball.
 Do not return a ball while play is in progress on another court.

 (d) A maximum of three balls per court is allowed except if the court has been booked for a lesson with a TTC pro.
 The practice wall must be booked before being used.
-It can be booked anytime.

 (g) Players may play only in good weather conditions and on dry courts.
-In the case of inclement weather, players must exit the courts when directed to do so by the Club Staff or if any thunder is heard or lightening is seen.
+In the case of inclement weather, players must exit the courts when directed to do so by the Club Staff or if any thunder is heard or lightning is seen.

 All players must wear appropriate tennis attire and non-marking tennis shoes.
 For the protection of players and of the court surface, no jogging, running or other shoes may be worn on the courts.

 Public hours are listed at the courts, and on the Club website.
 Rules for public hours are controlled by the City of Burlington and set in respect of our neighbors.

 Code of Conduct